Immigrate to Canada as a Dentist in 2020-21

 - STEP 3: Next, you will have the choice between taking a series of exams or completing a shortened qualifying degree program at a recognized Canadian university.
 If you are already a practicing dentist, you will likely opt for the first option;

-- STEP 4: be sure to prepare, take refresher courses especially if it has been a number of years since you have engaged with the theory.
+- STEP 4: Be sure to prepare.
+For example, take refresher courses, especially if it has been a number of years since you have engaged with the theory.
 Once you have successfully passed the admittance exams, you will be certified by the National Dental Examining Board of Canada (NDEB).

 Jobs in Canada for Dentists

 So you’re probably wondering by now how much dentists make in Canada.
 This varies quite a lot depending on the province, experience, and whether you work in a rural or urban area.
 The national average salary is around $140,000 a year.
 Obviously, the cost of living will be higher in cities and competition will be tougher for positions, so compensation will be higher.
 If you are looking for more of a relaxed lifestyle, you cannot go wrong with the rural areas, where small towns are surrounded by mountains and things move a little slower.
 Here are some average annual salaries based on provinces and cities/towns:

 |Halifax, Nova Scotia||$166,403|